 We rode past the airport, which has flights to and from Villa O’Higgins for people who can’t wait for a boat to leave and don’t care about money.
-At the moment there are no flights as well, since the plane is in Cochrane for a maintenance check.
+At the moment there are no flights either, since the plane is in Cochrane for a maintenance check.
 At the end of the air strip the road goes through a river, probably because the bridge is being rebuilt, and they diverted us over the airport grounds.
 Naturally I had to ride on the gravel runway for a bit.

 It’s only 6 kilometers of downhill to the Argentinian border control and the next ferry, but it will likely take us several hours to get there.
 Our plan is to leave at 6:00, so we’ll be sure to make the 11:00 departure.
 The next one is only at 17:30 and means you’ll be in El Chaltén very late that evening.

 Wednesday 13 December

 |Elapsed Time||Moving Time||Distance||Average Speed||Max Speed||Elevation Gain|